dzid26/StepperServoCAN/README.md

         - 0 - "Off" - instant 0 torque
         - 1 - "TorqueControl" - uses STEER_TORQUE signal to control torque
         - 2 - "AngleControl"- uses STEER_ANGLE signal to control absolute angle using PID close-loop and STEER_TORQUE as feedforward
-        - 3 - "SoftOff" - ramp torque to 0 in 1s - meant to be used for coommunication error safe mode
+        - 3 - "SoftOff" - ramp torque to 0 in 1s - meant to be used for communication error safe mode
     - COUNTER
     - CHECKSUM